davidnoirman/jobtech-taxonomy-api/REFERENCE.md

 The external standard type at the topmost level in the schema (SSYK-1) contain nine **major groups of occupations**, like " Yrken med krav på fördjupad högskolekompetens".
-These major groups of occupations are recommended to be used for statistic purposes only.
+These major groups of occupations are recommended to be used for statistical purposes only.

 Another “top level” groups of occupations, **Occupation Field**, is based labour market sectors, created to make it easier for job seekers